jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 I can make Emacs fit my workflow rather than the other way around.

 Emacs is a LISP machine.

+### Emacs basics {#emacs-basics}

+#### Basic movement and editing {#basic-movement-and-editing}

+{{< youtube id="RuiBsWQeeTs" title="Emacs: Basic Movement and Editing" >}}

+It’s highly recommended to run Emacs without any customization a couple of times to learn how the basic Emacs commands work.
+We can do that by running Emacs with the `Q` command-line argument, like this: `emacs -Q`.
+If you want—again, highly recommended—you can run the Emacs Tutorial by running `C-h t`.
+Do the tutorial until you feel confident.
+Also, experiment in the Scratch buffer, like in the video tutorial above.

 ### Doom-Emacs {#doom-emacs}